Scotland is the perfect country for anyone looking to move abroad. There are so many pros and cons of moving to Scotland.

-Before you make the move, it’s wise to investigate the pros and cons of living in Scotland.
-There are always two sides to everything and while Scotland has its fair share of cons, the pros definitely outweigh them.
+Before you make a move, it’s wise to investigate the pros and cons of living in Scotland.
+There are always two sides to everything, and while Scotland has a few cons, the pros definitely outweigh them.

-Here’s my list of the pros and cons of living in Scotland, regardless of whether you’re planning on moving to Glasgow, Edinburgh or anywhere else in the beautiful country.
+Are you moving to Scotland from the US or anywhere else in the world?
+Here’s my list of the pros and cons of living in Scotland, regardless of whether you plan on moving to Glasgow, Edinburgh or anywhere else in Scotland.

 Living in Scotland: Pros

 Want to know how to work in Scotland?
-There are several jobs in Scotland for expats, but you have to get a work visa before you can start.
+There are several jobs in Scotland for expats, but you must get a work visa before starting.
 Alternatively, you can find temporary jobs through Scotland’s job agencies, which sometimes provide accommodation in conjunction with employment.

-Be sure to check out the websites of places you’d love to work to see if they’re advertising any career opportunities you can take advantage of.
+Be sure to check out the websites of places you’d love to work to see if they advertise any career opportunities you can take advantage of.
 If they don’t have any job postings, it’s still worth sending a CV to their HR department just in case something pops up.

 My other Scottish foodie favourite is chips and cheese — deep-fried chips covered in mounds of melted cheese.
 Magnificent!
 You can also get deep-fried cheeseburgers, sausages, haggis, and even deep-fried Mars Bars!